-HACA has also hosted several online community engagement events, and an in-person event for the residents of Rosewood Courts in 2021.
+HACA hosted several online community engagement events, and an in-person event for the residents of Rosewood Courts in 2021.
 The purpose is to stay connected to the residents and the greater Rosewood community for feedback and suggestions on the future of this property.

 On June 17, 2021, HACA had an in-person, socially distant get together with the residents of Rosewood Courts, allowing them to ask questions, and give their ideas on what features they’d like to see in the next phase of their property.
 You can view photos of this event HERE.

 On June 29, 2021 HACA hosted a virtual community workshop, giving community partners and the public the latest updates on Rosewood, and allowing time for conversation, questions, and collaboration.
 You can view a recording of this workshop at the video below:

 On November 12, 2021, HACA hosted an online virtual community meeting: “Rosewood Courts Section106 Consulting Parties Meeting Overview and Zoom Chat.”
 You can read and review notes from that meeting HERE, or watch a video recording here: